Cursor vs GitHub Copilot (2026): Which Is Better?

 What Makes Cursor Stand Out?

-Cursor is a ai code editor that is developers who want an ai-native editor with deep codebase understanding, multi-file editing, and built-in agent capabilities.
+Cursor (AI Code Editor) is built for developers who want an ai-native editor with deep codebase understanding, multi-file editing, and built-in agent capabilities.
 At Free tier / $20/mo Pro / $40/mo Business, it positions itself as a focused solution for professionals who prioritize this specific capability.

 Cursor Strengths